Moving From the UK to Greece

 There are three levels of education in Greece, which roughly correspond to the UK primary, middle and senior school.
 School attendance is compulsory between the ages of 6 and 15.

 The state education system is considered to have suffered as a result of the austerity measures the country has been experiencing.
-Many expats who bring children to Greece choose to place them in private schools.
+Many expats who move to Greece with children enrol them in private schools.
 Costs for these vary greatly and classes are still generally taught in Greek, something that many parents see as a great way of ensuring that their children are integrated into the country.

 Being a student in Greece

-Students from the EU are not normally charged for university education in Greece.
-Unfortunately, UK citizens probably won’t qualify for free university education in Greece in the future.
-On the positive side, costs of living in Greece are comparatively low at around 450-700 EUR/month for all expenditures, including accommodation.
-This compares well with Spain, Germany, or Italy where average monthly living costs are between 800 and 1,000 EUR.
+The costs of living in Greece are comparatively low at around 450-750 EUR/month for all expenditures, including accommodation.
+This compares well with Spain, Germany, or Italy, where average monthly living costs are between 800 and 1,000 EUR.

 Healthcare in Greece